Fellow sufferers

 With sparks who already became seasick when they got on board.

-A sailor who really made a boat in a whisky bottle and for which I had to write love letters to his beloved in Malta.
+A sailor who actually made a little boat inside a whisky bottle, for whom I had to write love letters to his beloved in Malta.

-Seamen who only wanted to sail on one particular ship.
+Seafarers who only wanted to sail on one specific ship.

-They fell in love with that ship and considered it their home.
+They were in love with that ship and considered it their home.

 Then there were sailors who only wanted to work at night.

-I stuck on and painted a model of my floating love.
+I pasted and painted a model of my floating love.

 The ‘Utrecht’ in her element.

-A sailor had to comfort himself a lot.
+A sailor had to console himself a bit to find his happiness.

 Leave a Reply